JoinedSenses/Tips-For-Becoming-A-Lousy-Developer/README.md

 - If you don't get a reply within a few minutes, ask your question again.
 - Be vague when asking to help.
 The less details, the better.
 - If something unexpected happens, say only that it's "not working" or "broken".
 (No details!)
+- Show as little code as possible.
+Someone might steal it.
-- If you figured it out, don't tell others how you solved it.
+- If you figured out a problem, don't tell others how you solved it.
 - Don't take care of yourself, don't rest, don't take breaks, eat poorly, don't drink water.
 - Resist learning from your mistakes.
 - If you disagree with someones ideas or suggestions, call them gay.